Disentanglement in dephasing channel with machine learning: Entanglement Classification Model

-A dataset comprising 200,000 entries (80\% designated for training and 20\% for testing) is utilized to train the neural network.
-The model is developed using the Keras framework~\cite{chollet2015keras}.
+\textbf{Model}: The model is developed using the Keras framework.
 It consists of a single hidden layer with 15 nodes and employs the ReLU activation function.
-The network is compiled using the binary cross entropy loss function and the stochastic gradient descent optimization method.
+The network is compiled using the binary cross entropy loss function and the stochastic gradient descent (SGD) optimization method.
 We set the batch size at $n_{\text{batch}}=32$ and train over 200 epochs.
-We evaluate two types of classifiers: the Bell-like classifier, which utilizes the first four features, and the tomographic classifier, which employs all 15 features.
-The tomographic classifier achieves a high accuracy of 98.8\%, while the Bell-like classifier also demonstrates a satisfactory accuracy of 91.1\%.
+The learning rate in the SGD optimizer is set as 0.01.

+A dataset comprising 200,000 entries (80\% designated for training and 20\% for testing) is utilized to train the neural network.
+The dataset size has been shown sufficient for the classification of states experiencing the depolarizing channel~\cite{Ma2018}.
+For the present dataset size, We found that more nodes in the hidden layer will not significantly improve the model performance.
 For the Bell-like classifier, the distribution of misclassified and entangled instances across varying strengths of depolarizing noise ($p$) is depicted in FIG.~\ref{fig_depolarizing}(a).
 It is observed that the number of entangled states diminishes with increasing noise strength.
 Analytical results indicate that all states become separable when the noise strength exceeds $\frac{2}{3}$.
-Notably, a peak in the number of misclassified instances occurs at this critical boundary ($p = \frac{2}{3}$) between entangled and separable states.
+Notably, a peak in the number of misclassified instances occurs at this boundary ($p = \frac{2}{3}$) between entangled and separable states.

 The distribution of misclassified instances over varying noise strengths and the $\theta$ parameter is illustrated in FIG~\ref{fig_depolarizing}(b,c).
 This distribution is further detailed by the histograms, which are segmented into intervals of the $\theta$ parameter: $[0,\pi/8]$, $[\pi/8,\pi/4]$, $[\pi/4,3\pi/8]$, and $[3\pi/8,\pi/2]$.
 It is observed that misclassified instances predominantly occur at the boundary between entangled and separable states, defined by the equation $\frac{p}{4}-(1-p)\cos\frac{\theta}{2}\sin\frac{\theta}{2}=0$.
 The observed distribution of misclassified instances aligns closely with the findings reported in Ref.~\cite{Ma2018}, consolidating the reliability of the machine learning method for entanglement classification.